-c.
-Trails-The Planning Board found that no master plan trails impact the subject property, which is internal to a larger existing community and is served by existing roads.
-Sidewalks exist along the site's frontages onto both Governor's Grove Drive and John Rogers Boulevard.
+No master plan trails impact the subject property, which is internal to a larger existing community and is served by existing roads.
+Sidewalks exist along the site's frontages along both Governor's Grove Drive and John Rogers Boulevard.

-The 2009 Approved Countywide Master Plan of Transportation (MPOT) includes several policies related to pedestrian access and the provision of sidewalks within designated centers and corridors, as well as other areas in the Developed and Developing Tiers.
-The Complete Streets section includes the following policies regarding sidewalk construction and the accommodation of pedestrians.
+The 2009 Approved Countywide Master Plan of Transportation (MPOT), includes several policies related to pedestrian access and the provision of sidewalks within designated centers and corridors, as well as other areas in the Developed and Developing Tiers.
+The Complete Streets Section includes the following policies regarding sidewalk construction and the accommodation of pedestrians.